bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 ```

 2. Make sure that the default tenant id is the same on both the client side and server side.
-To do this, you can set the `platform.tenant.default.id` property in `bonita-home/client/platform/conf/platform-tenant-config.properties`.
+To do this, you can set the `platform.tenant.default.id` property in `platform-tenant-config.properties`.

 ## Configure logout behaviour